-- To provide assistance to individuals with disabilities and ensure physical access with educational equality in all HawCC programs and activities.
+- Ensure access and educational equality in all HawCC programs and activities.

-- To foster a sensitive environment for students with disabilities that is conducive to learning.
+- Foster a sensitive environment for students with disabilities that are conducive to their learning.

-- To support students with disabilities in becoming independent, responsible, and productive community members.
+- Support students with disabilities in becoming independent, responsible, and productive community members.

-- To provide consultation to students, faculty, and staff on disability issues and general access information.
+- Provide consultation to students, faculty, and staff on disability issues and general access information.

 Commitment & Compliance with the ADA - Section 504

 In accordance with the Americans with Disabilities Act - Section 84.4 of the Federal rules and regulations governing Section 504 of the Rehabilitation Act of 1973..., "No otherwise qualified individual with a disability shall, on the basis of disability, be excluded from participation in, be denied benefits of, or otherwise be subjected to discrimination under any program or activity..."

 - Students with disabilities must self-identify as being a person with a disability, to the Hāʻawi Kōkua Program Counselor.

 - Students must provide relatively current documentation of their disability, which included information of their limitations.